rocharv/elixirdock/README.md

     start                          Start elixir and postgres containers (considering setup was done)
     ```

-7. Many people in **Elixir** community uses [Visual Studio Code](https://code.visualstudio.com/) as their primary editor.
+7. Many people in **Elixir** community use [Visual Studio Code](https://code.visualstudio.com/) as their primary editor.
 If you decide to choose this tool, it's recommended that you also install these very useful extensions:
  - [ElixirLS: Elixir support and debugger](https://marketplace.visualstudio.com/items?itemName=JakeBecker.elixir-ls) for autocompletion, code lint,  syntax highlighting and much more.
 <p align="center">
   <img src="./docker/.assets/elixirls.png" />